-- The Actuarial Standards Board ("ASB") issued its Initial Communication of a Promulgation of the Mortality Table Referenced in the Standards of Practice for Pension Plans (Subsection 3530) late in 2014.
-It is expected that effective October 1, 2015, the mortality table used in the calculation of commuted values will be updated.
-The ASB is proposing to promulgate the use of the mortality rates underlying the 2014 Canadian Pensioner Combined Mortality Table with the mortality Improvement Scale CPM-B for calculations, effective October 1, 2015.
-The impact of this change will be reflected in the next actuarial valuation. - Actual experience deviating from expected after July 1, 2015 will result in gains or losses which will be reflected in the next actuarial valuation report. - To the best of our knowledge, the results contained in this report are based on the regulatory and legal environment in effect at the date of this report and do not take into consideration any potential changes that may be currently under review.
+- Actual experience deviating from expected after July 1, 2016 will result in gains or losses which will be reflected in the next actuarial valuation report. - To the best of our knowledge, the results contained in this report are based on the regulatory and legal environment in effect at the date of this report and do not take into consideration any potential changes that may be currently under review.
 To the extent that actual changes in the regulatory and legal environment transpire, any financial impact on the Plan as a result of such changes will be reflected in future valuations.